- Galician Bagpipes and accessories

 It was invented...

-The Xaphoon is a single-reed keyless wind instrument, very similar in construction to the chalumeau, a European...
+The Xaphoon is a keyless wind instrument, very similar to the European chalumeau, which was the predecessor of the...